Vermont COVID numbers down, but hospitalizations, age up

 The Bennington, Fair Haven, Guilford, Hartford, Sharon, Waterford, and Williston centers are open from 7 a.m. to 7 p.m. daily, while centers in Bradford, Derby, Georgia, Lyndonville and Randolph are open from 10 a.m. to 6 p.m.

-On Wednesday, the Vermont Department of Health reported nine new cases of the virus that causes COVID-19, bringing the statewide total since the pandemic began to nearly 24,350.
+On Tuesday the Vermont Department of Health reported four new cases of the coronavirus, bringing the statewide total since the pandemic began to just over 24,400.

-There were two people hospitalized across the state, including one in intensive care.
+There were six people hospitalized, none in intensive care.

-The seven-day rolling average of daily new cases in Vermont did not increase over the past two weeks, going from 12.57 new cases a day on May 31 to 6.29 new cases a day on Monday.
+The seven-day rolling average of daily new cases in Vermont did not increase over the past two weeks, going from 7 new cases per day on June 13 to 4.86 new cases per day on June 27.